zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

     maskSide >= 0 && (meshletData[maskOffset + (i >> 5)] & (1 << (i & 31))) == 0;
 ```

 To compute the region, we need to assign region index based on the camera position in cluster space.
-This requires transforming the camera position with inverse object transforms, and classifying using code like this for 6 regions:
+This requires transforming the camera position with inverse object transforms, and classifying the resulting vector using code like this for 6 regions:

 ```glsl
 	int maskSide =